Graduations (and celebrations) are in full swing! After a long day of pomp, circumstance, tears, cheers and photos, everyone is ready to eat.

 1 (6 ounce) can Wild Planet Wild Alaskan Sockeye Salmon, drained

-32 slices white or whole-wheat bread slices, crusts removed
+32 slices white, whole-wheat or gluten-free bread slices, crusts removed

 1 cup boiling water